Mineral and Power Resources Class 8

 Conventional sources of energy are those which have been in common use for a long time.
 Firewood and fossil fuels are the two main conventional energy sources.

-• Firewood – is widely used for cooking and heating.
-In our country more than 50 % of the energy used by villagers comes from fire wood.
+It is widely used for cooking and heating.
+In our country, more than 50 % of the energy used by villagers comes from firewood.

-• Fossil fuels – Remains of plants and animals which were buried under the earth for millions of years got converted by the heat and pressure into fossil fuels.
-Fossil fuel such as coal, petroleum and natural gas are the main sources of conventional energy.
+The remains of plants and animals which were buried under the earth for millions of years got converted by heat and pressure into fossil fuels.
+Fossil fuels such as coal, petroleum and natural gas are the main sources of conventional energy.
 The reserves of these minerals are limited and the rate at which the growing world population is consuming them is far greater than the rate of their formation.
 So these are likely to be exhausted soon.

-• Natural Gas – Natural gas is found with petroleum deposits and is released when crude oil is brought to the surface.
+- Natural Gas – Natural gas is found in petroleum deposits and is released when crude oil is brought to the surface.
 It can be used as a domestic and industrial fuel.
-Russia, Norway, UK and the Netherlands are the major producers of natural gas.
+Russia, Norway, the UK and the Netherlands are the major producers of natural gas.
 In India Jaisalmer, Krishna Godavari delta, Tripura and some areas offshore in Mumbai have natural gas resources.
 Very few countries in the world have sufficient natural gas reserves of their own.

-• Hydel Power – Rain water or river water stored in dams is made to fall from heights and the falling water flows through pipes inside the dam over turbine blades placed at the bottom of the dam.
+Rainwater or river water stored in dams is made to fall from heights and the falling water flows through pipes inside the dam over turbine blades placed at the bottom of the dam.
 The moving blades then turn the generator to produce electricity.
-This is called hydro electricity.
+This is called hydroelectricity.
 The water discharged after the generation of electricity is used for irrigation.
-One fourth of the world’s electricity is produced by hydel power.
+One-fourth of the world’s electricity is produced by hydel power.
 The leading producers of hydel power in the world are Paraguay, Norway, Brazil, and China.
-Some important hydel power stations in India are Bhakra Nangal, Gandhi Sagar, Nagarjunsagar and Damodar valley projects.
+Some important hydel power stations in India are Bhakra Nangal, Gandhi Sagar, Nagarjunsagar and Damodar Valley projects.

 Non-Conventional Sources of Energy